 This was the third “Time Machete” show, however the first that I’ve been able to see, so I was excited.
 The series is described as “a surrealist comedy variety show featuring weird stand-up, strange sketch, and unusual improv.”

 ↑ Todd Graham (Just For Laughs, Apocalypse Pooh) ↑

 ↑ Jon Pham McCurley (Life Of A Craphead) ↑

 ↑Rahil Shaikh (not the cricket player)! ↑

 ↑ Kathleen Phillips-Locke (Sunnyside, Mr. D, Filth City) ↑

 ↑ In addition to putting the whole thing together, Alex, (assisted by Camille as Producer), performed a number of his original humorous songs between the acts.
-He did that from the sound board though, which was completely in the dark, so although I tried I didn't get a good picture, but here's one after the show. ↑
+He did that from the sound board which was completely in the dark, so I couldn’t get a good picture of him in action, but here’s one after the show. ↑

 It was very funny and a really good time!
 Time Machete will be a regular show, held once a month on a Sunday evening The Comedy Bar.

 I hope you’re having a good week.
 Spring has sprung here!